 - Determine the issue price of the loan.
-For example, if you paid points on a loan, subtract the points you paid from the principal amount of the loan to get the issue price. - Multiply the issue price (the result in (1)) by the yield to maturity. - Subtract any qualified stated interest payments from the result in (2).
-This is the amount of OID you can deduct in the first year.
+Generally, this equals the proceeds of the loan.
+If you paid points on the loan, the issue price generally is the difference between the proceeds and the points. - 2) Multiply the result in (1) by the yield to maturity. - Subtract any qualified stated interest payments from the result in (2).
+This is the OID you can deduct in the first year.